-Fig. 5.
+FIG. 5.
 As in Fig. 3, but using the data void observation network.

-Lastly, results obtained from simulated "model error" experiments show elevated errors for all experiments, regardless of observation operators in Fig. 6.
-The presence of model errors means that the prior variance can be quite large, which leads to more frequent non-Gaussian prior distributions for L96.
-The hybrid strategies with a value of κ close to 0.5 show clear advantages in this regime.
+The hybrid strategies with a value of $\kappa$ close to 0.5 show clear advantages in this regime.
 The parametric (Gaussian) assumption that follows the PF steps in hybrid configurations allows the filter to more easily adjust solutions for observations that lie outside the span of the ensemble.
 Hence, it shifts particles closer to observations in a manner that is not permitted by the PF-for variables that are detected to have Gaussian errors.

-To investigate the behavior of SWT specification of κ for these simulations, we examine a sample time series of prior ensemble variance and estimated κ for the experiment using a linear measurement operator (Fig. 7).
-The plotted values come from the first variable of the L96 model in the first trial of the experiments with ensemble size $N_e = 300$.
+To investigate the behavior of SWT specification of $\kappa$ for these simulations, we examine a sample time series of prior ensemble variance and estimated $\kappa$ for the experiment using a linear measurement operator (Fig. 7).
+The plotted values come from the first variable of the L96 model in the first trial of the experiments with ensemble size $N_e = 300$ .
 Because of an imperfect model, the prior variance fluctuates significantly over the entire period.
 When the prior distribution has a larger variance, the nonlinear model dynamics can more readily produce non-Gaussian priors, which SWT successfully detects.
 For this example, the only factor that can contribute to non-Gaussian priors is the nonlinear model itself as the measurement operator is linear.
-Hence, fluctuations of the ensemble variance and κ are highly correlated.
-In Fig. 7, the time- and space-average value of κ over the period is 0.2655, which is very close to the value 0.2766 in Fig. 8b (note that the value of κ in Fig. 7 is from the first variable in the L96 model, while in Fig. 8 is from the average of all variables in the model).
-As in the "data void" simulations, the experiments with adaptively-estimated κ again show improvements over experiments with values of κ that are configured to use close to the average mean estimated κ , but fixed over space and time (Fig. 6a).
-In general, we find that choosing κ adaptively is beneficial in "model error" experiments, owing to its ability to maintain filter stability without rigorous tuning.
+Hence, fluctuations of the ensemble variance and $\kappa$ are highly correlated.
+In Fig. 7, the time- and space-average value of $\kappa$ over the period is 0.2655, which is very close to the value 0.2766 in Fig. 8b (note that the value of $\kappa$ in Fig. 7 is from the first variable in the L96 model, while in Fig. 8 is from the average of all variables in the model).
+As in the "data void" simulations, the experiments with adaptively estimated $\kappa$ again show improvements over experiments with values of $\kappa$ that are configured to use close to the average mean estimated $\kappa$ , but fixed over space and time (Fig. 6a).
+In general, we find that choosing $\kappa$ adaptively is beneficial in "model error" experiments, owing to its ability to maintain filter stability without rigorous tuning.
 The sporadic non-Gaussian priors produced by L96 in "model error" experiments introduce a major challenge that mimics the expected behavior of real weather systems.

-Fig. 6.
+FIG. 6.
 As in Fig. 3, but using an imperfect L96 model for forecast steps.